 '22Gs' it read and he gasped loudly in wonder.

 “That's impossible!”
 He thought as he tried to move his hand it felt like he was moving in slow motion.
 Then everything went black around him as he lapsed into unconsciousness.

-When he opened his eyes, he found himself lying on the ground as several strange looking beings stood around him.
+When he opened his eyes, he found himself lying on the ground as several strange-looking beings stood around him.
 He peered at them in stunned silence.
-They wore what appeared to be bunny-suits that would be found in manufacturing for chip wafers and clean rooms.
+They wore what appeared to be bunny suits that would be found in manufacturing for chip wafers and clean rooms.
 They were colored white and their skin seemed to be black.
-He peered at their eyes that were a faded crystal blue and they were tall and lanky.
+He peered at their eyes which were a faded crystal blue and they were tall and lanky.
 Tom tried to move only to find that he could not.

 “Where the hell am I?”
 He exclaimed, “Who the hell are you fellas?”